-The items in the Group's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Group's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Valuations and Depreciation Assets are independently assessed by professional valuers.
 Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate of austerity could lead to uncertainty that the Police and Crime Commissioner will be able to sustain its current spending on repairs and maintenance, this in turn could impact on the useful lives assigned to assets.
-If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
+Land & Building valuations included in the Draft financial statements were, in the professional judgement of our valuers, appropriate based on the comparable and cost data available at the valuation date.
+They made us aware that less certainty could be attached to the valuations this If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
 It is estimated that the annual depreciation charge increases by £1.9m for every year that useful lives are reduced.
+A 1% market movement for valuations of the asset classes held by the PCC for Surrey would be as follows: - Specialised Operational Property asset (Custody Suite) measured using DRC methodology £0.07m - Non-specialised Operational Property assets measured using EUV methodology £0.62m - Assets Held for Sale measured using Market Value £0.01m - Investment Property valued using Fair Value £0.01m year than would otherwise be the case due to Covid-19.

-The Police and Crime Commissioner carries the assets used under the PFI contract on its Balance Sheet as part of Property, Plant and Equipment.
-The original recognition of these assets at fair value (based on the cost to purchase the property) was balanced by the recognition of a liability for amounts due to the scheme operator to pay for the capital investment.
-The Covid-19 pandemic may result in impairment to non-current assets if future service potential is reduced, this would impact on revaluation losses recognised in the financial statements and require re- statement in revised final financial statements for 2019/20.
+The Covid-19 pandemic could have resulted in impairment to non-current assets if future service potential is reduced, this would impact on revaluation losses recognised in the financial statements.